Post-doctoral Researcher, Biomechanics

 - Excellent problem solving abilities.

-The post holder will be required to undertake the following mandatory compliance training: Health and Safety and Intellectual Property and Data Protection training.
+The post holder will be required to undertake the following mandatory compliance training: Orientation, Health and Safety and Intellectual Property and Data Protection training.
 Other training may need to be undertaken when required.